anujdutt9/Decentralized-Applications/Custom_Node_Design/README.md

 **9.** Now if you again click on "message" on the right you will see that the text changes to the one you provided in the "set Message" field.
 That's it.

 **NOTE: Clicking on "message" does not cause any transaction as it is a local process.
-Executing "set Message" causes a transaction and requires som "Gas" in form of ether to process the request on the network.**
+Executing "set Message" causes a transaction and requires some "Gas" in form of ether to process the request on the network.**